jnbdz/suckless/README.md

 Here is an article I wrote on the subject: [How to change Window Manager (GUI) for win-kex](https://jeannicolasboulay.medium.com/how-to-change-window-manager-gui-for-win-kex-7b6a749f423b)

 #### Install libxft-bgra
+You might need to install it outside of the package manager.
+If the package manager has `libxft-dev` `libxft2` than you are golden!

 You need to install `libxft-bgra` before `st` and `dwm`.
 If you want the emojs.

 ```bash